Pick your priorities: finances first, house-hunting later

 Now would be a good time to pull up the handbrake so that you won't find yourself in unmanageable debt.
 Debt — unlike dessert and those few extra calories — can last a lifetime.
 In fact, that dream home could end up a disaster if you don't deal with your finances first.

-That's why your first priority should be getting pre-qualified for your home loan and your house hunt.
-That Pre-qualification Certificate gives you a good idea of what you can spend and where you should look.
+That's why your first priority should be getting pre-approved for your home loan and your house hunt.
+That Pre-approval Certificate gives you a good idea of what you can spend and where you should look.
 And it curbs the temptation to take on properties out of your reach.

 On top of this, it gives you the confidence to make a firm offer to purchase (OTP), and sellers are more likely to accept your offer because you'll have the funds to back it.

-So, make pre-qualification a priority — and enjoy a long, leisurely pudding fest in your lovely new home!
+So, make pre-approval a priority — and enjoy a long, leisurely pudding fest in your lovely new home!